hannah-melzer/ESN_MA_Thesis/README.md

 Applying the ESN to CESM using the full dataset! - Kuroshio Region April 8th [View Kuro](docs/Kuro.md)

+New, improved plotting routine with anomaly detection! - Kuroshio Region April 29th [View Kuro_new](docs/Kuro_new.md)

 ## Notes

 You can view my notes from meetings and discussions with my supervisors here: [View Notes](docs/notes.md)